“I have a business and I want to export.”

 With careful planning and putting into motion strategic activities, many have come to realise that any product or service can be sold on the export market.

-To assist existing and would-be exporters, ZimTrade – the national trade development and promotion organisation – has since prepared a guide to exporting.
+To assist existing and would-be exporters, ZimTrade – the national trade development and promotion organisation – has since prepared a 12-step easy guide to exporting.

 Step 1: Assessing export readiness